 Biomedical Engineering Major

-The Department of Bioengineering offers a Bachelor of Science in Biomedical Engineering degree with two concentrations for the undergraduate program:
+The Department of Bioengineering offers a Bachelor of Science degree in Biomedical Engineering with two concentrations:

 - Medical Imaging

 The goal of the program is to prepare students for bioengineering careers requiring skills in research, development, and teaching in a variety of setting in industry, hospitals, research facilities of educational and medical institutions and government regulatory agencies.
 Graduates may also pursue their continuing education in the medical and dental field or graduate studies in bioengineering.

 All degree options are designed to provide a strong foundation in science, mathematics, and engineering science; technical competence in multiple areas of Bioengineering practice; and an understanding of the importance of ethics, safety, professionalism, and socioeconomic concerns in resolving technical problems through synthesis, planning, and design.
 Elements of design are introduced at the freshman level.
 This is followed by an analysis and design component in professional program courses, culminating in a comprehensive design experience.

 The Department of Bioengineering has active student chapters associated with the Biomedical Engineering Student Society (BMESS).
 Students are encouraged to participate in the activities of the organization.
 Membership is by election and is limited to students in the upper third of the junior and senior classes who satisfy other requirements listed in the society's bylaws.

 The Bachelor of Science program in Bioengineering had a Fall 2015 enrollment of 224 students.
 The department graduated its first undergraduate class, consisting of 14 students, in spring 2016.